-Metaphor Academic Center offers a special course that prepares high school students for the NEWL(Prototype AP): Russian test, which is administered right here at our school.
+Metaphor International School offers a special course that prepares high school students for the NEWL (Prototype AP) Russian test, which is administered right here at our school.
 Successfully passing the exam may give a student a major advantage while applying to a range of US colleges.

 Why should I take this exam?

 The NEWL (Prototype AP) Russian test is intended for Russian language secondary students who wish to engage in rigorous university-level study before high school graduation.
 The exam is designed to provide a set of measures of functional proficiency in Russian for use as a predictive assessment for continued language study beyond high school, and as a placement tool by American colleges and universities for entering freshmen with prior study of Russian.

 The National Examinations in World Languages (NEWL) was endorsed by the College Board®.
 It means that a larger amount of higher education schools will recognize the results of the examination, providing examinees with a certain amount of credits in the target language and/or advanced placement in World Language proficiency.
 You can find more information about NEWL Exam testing and assessment policy on American Councils website.